noemimontobbio/msprog/README.md

 <!-- badges: end -->

-`msprog` is an R package providing tools for exhaustive and reproducible analysis of disability progression in multiple sclerosis (MS) from longitudinal data \[[1](#ref-msprog2024)\].
+`msprog` is an R package providing tools for exhaustive and reproducible analysis of disability course in multiple sclerosis (MS) from longitudinal data \[[1](#ref-msprog2024)\].

 Its core function, `MSprog()`, detects and characterises the evolution